microsoft/vscode-docs/docs/python/environments.md

 - Virtual environments located in a `~/.virtualenvs` folder for [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/).
 - Interpreters installed by [pyenv](https://github.com/pyenv/pyenv), [Pipenv](https://pypi.org/project/pipenv/), and [Poetry](https://poetry.eustace.io/).
 - Virtual environments located in the path identified by `WORKON_HOME` (as used by [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/)).
 - Conda environments that contain a Python interpreter.
-VS Code does not show conda environments that don't contain an interpreter.
+VS Code doesn't show conda environments that don't contain an interpreter.
 - Interpreters installed in a `.direnv` folder for [direnv](https://direnv.net/) under the workspace (project) folder.

-You can also [manually specify an interpreter](#manually-specify-an-interpreter) if Visual Studio Code does not locate it automatically.
+You can also [manually specify an interpreter](#manually-specify-an-interpreter) if Visual Studio Code doesn't locate it automatically.

 > **Note**: Once the ["select interpreter" flow](#select-and-activate-an-environment) is triggered, [pipenv](https://pipenv.readthedocs.io/) environments for the workspace folder will be searched for.
 If one is found, then no other interpreters are searched for or listed as pipenv expects to manage all aspects.